stackblitz-labs/pkg.pr.new/README.md

 > This was fixed in #18.
 Can we release that fix?

-These are the projects and companies are using pkg.pr.new:
+These are some of the projects and companies using pkg.pr.new:

 <p align="center">
   <a href="https://vuejs.org/"><img src="https://vuejs.org/images/logo.png" height="40"></a>